learnbyexample/100_page_python_intro/100_page_python_intro.md

 ['Aloo tikki', 'Makki roti', 'Baati', 'Khichdi', 'Poha']
 ```

-As an exercise, given `nums = [1, 4, 5, 2, 51, 3, 6, 22]`, determine and implement the sorting condition based on the required output shown below:
+As an **exercise**, given `nums = [1, 4, 5, 2, 51, 3, 6, 22]`, determine and implement the sorting condition based on the required output shown below:

 * `[4, 2, 6, 22, 1, 5, 51, 3]`
 * `[2, 4, 6, 22, 1, 3, 5, 51]`